Wooden Fences Guide For Katy Homeowners

 Western Red Cedar Wooden Fences

-Another common wood fence option in Katy is western red cedar.
+Another standard wood fence option in Katy is western red cedar.
 This wood can take extreme heat and

 rain.
-When wood is exposed to moisture and then dries it expands and contracts zapping the strength from most wood grains, but the western red cedar is resilient.
+When wood is exposed to moisture and then dries, it expands and contracts to zap the strength of most wood grains, but the western red cedar is resilient.
 Its natural resins in the wood help repel mildew and insects.
-If maintained your fence can last up to twenty years.
-The best way to extend the life of your cedar wood fence is to add a rot board to the bottom so that the wooden fence cannot contact the soil around it.
+If maintained, your fence can last up to twenty years.
+The best way to extend the life of your cedar wood fence is to add a rot board to the bottom so that the wooden wall cannot contact the soil around it.
 You also want to periodically walk the perimeter of your yard and check that the fence Is secured.
-If the fence needs to be repaired call your local Katy fence company Emerson’s Exterior Home Enhancements.
-Not only do we offer fence installation and fence repairs in Katy, but we also offer power washing for your fence and wood sealing, painting, and staining to keep your fence long-standing, and durable.
+If the fence needs to be repaired, call your local Katy fence company Emerson’s Exterior Home Enhancements.
+Not only do we offer fence installation and fence repairs in Katy, but we also offer power washing for your fence and wood sealing, painting, and staining to keep your fence long-standing and durable.

-First you want to know there is two types of rots that affect wooden fence, the first is wet rot which occurs when your wooden fences come in are in contact with
+First, you want to know two types of rots affect wooden fence; the first is wet rot which occurs when your wooden fences come in contact with

-moisture due to rainfall or lawn sprinklers, as your fence succumbs to wet rot it can become soft and crack.
-Fungal growth may appear, and the wood may develop and odor.
-In addition to noticing a musty, damp smell you can also discover wet wood rot that feels spongy or areas of your fence that looks dark.
-Now if the fence is turning grey which occurs in a lot of pine wood fences here in the greater Houston area this is from UV rays.
-Houston has two climates hot and hotter- so when the sun shines down on the fence the outer layer of the wood turns it grey, it can lose its entire aesthetic appeal when the fence becomes damp during Houston rainy season, and it becomes moldy or develops mildew.
+moisture due to rainfall or lawn sprinklers; as your fence succumbs to wet rot, it can become soft and crack.
+Fungal growth may appear, and the wood may develop an odor.
+In addition to noticing a musty, damp smell, you can also discover wet wood rot that feels spongy or areas of your fence that look dark.
+Now, if the fence is turning grey which occurs in a lot of pine wood fences here in the greater Houston area, this is from UV rays.
+Houston has two climates, hot and hotter- so when the sun shines down on the fence, the wood's outer layer turns grey, it can lose its entire aesthetic appeal when the fence becomes damp during Houston's rainy season, and it becomes moldy or develops mildew.

 The good news is that most of these issues can be prolonged by staining and sealing the fence.
-The seal will help to preserve the fence as will kicker board also known as rot boards.
-The kicker board simply is secured to the bottom of the wooden fence with galvanized decking screws, and this keeps the edges of the fence from sitting on the ground.
-You also want to make sure the sprinklers are zoned so that you’re watering the yard and not the fence and to prevent weeds simply spray some weed killer around the edges of the fence which will kill the weeds now depending on the length of your fence it can be pretty expensive to spray weed killer as often as will be needed if your fence is 200 plus linear feet, in this case you can dig a small trench add some landscaping fabric, fill it with gravel and then add pure white vinegar along the edges of your fence, The vinegar will absorb into the weeds and they’ll die off.
+The seal will help to preserve the fence, as will the kicker board also known as rot boards.
+The kicker board is simply secured to the bottom of the wooden fence with galvanized decking screws, which keeps the edges of the fence from sitting on the ground.
+You also want to make sure the sprinklers are zoned so that you’re watering the yard and not the fence to prevent weeds.
+Spray some weed killer around the edges of the fence, which will kill the weeds now.
+Depending on the length of your fence, it can be pretty expensive to spray weed killer as often as will be needed if your fence is 200 plus linear feet; in this case you can dig a small trench, add some landscaping fabric, fill it with gravel and then add pure white vinegar along the edges of your fence, The vinegar will absorb into the weeds, and they’ll die off.
 This may take more than one application.
-If you have a ranch style fence in Katy for an acre of more of land that has weeds you are going to need to do what is called flame throwing this will boil the water out of the cellular service, you can even do this if the land is wet but anytime you do so please be careful, follow the directions and use Red Dragon brand.
+If you have a ranch-style fence in Katy for an acre or more of land that has weeds, you are going to need to do what is called flame-throwing this will boil the water out of the cellular service, you can even do this if the land is wet, but anytime you do so please be careful, follow the directions and use Red Dragon brand.

 Dry Wood Rot

 There is really no way to protect your wooden fence from dry rot.
-Dry rot occurs when the fence loses its natural tanning oil that gives your western red cedar that beautiful look.
-The oils with wind and sun will eventually fade with time and your fence can become brittle and break easily.
-This is one reason choosing the right wood and having your fence installed by a quality Katy Fence Company is essential.
-A rule of thumb is you’re going to get what you pay for so the cheapest is upfront is going to be more costly when it comes to future fence repairs.
-Anytime you see rotted fence post or boards replace them quickly.
-If rot is caused from fungus, then it’s important to replace the wood to stop the spread from further destroying more of your fence.
+Dry rot occurs when the fence loses its natural tanning oil, giving your western red cedar a beautiful look.
+The oils with wind and sun will eventually fade, and your fence can become brittle and break easily.
+This is one reason choosing the suitable wood and having your fence installed by a quality Katy Fence Company is essential.
+A rule of thumb is you’re going to get what you pay for, so the cheapest upfront is going to be more costly when it comes to future fence repairs.
+Anytime you see rotted fence posts or boards replace them quickly.
+If rot is caused by fungus, then it’s imessentialo replace the wood to stop the spread from further destroying your fence.